josherrickson/stata-mixed/stata_markdown/03-random-slopes.md

 Most of the output seems very familiar.
 The only addition is the "var(female)" in the Random-effects Parameters table which, just like in random intercepts, estimates the variance across all the random slopes.
 Here it is very non-zero, so improves model fit.
 However, none of the fixed effects really change.
-The only difference is in the interpretation of the coefficient on age.
+The only difference is in the interpretation of the coefficient on age:

 In the random intercepts model, the coefficient on age represented that females were on average that much higher than males, regardless of age, social class, or inter-household variance.

-In this model with the random slope, the coefficient on age represents the average across all households of the amount that females are above males, regardless of age or social class.
+In this model with the random slope as well, the coefficient on age represents the average across all households of the amount that females are above males, regardless of age or social class.

 ^#^^#^ Do you need to include the fixed slope if you have the random slopes